 SA1 response to Q3:

 SA1 interprets that 'belong to' means that the remote and relay UEs are connected to the same CN PLMN.
 In this case, there is no restriction on whether the 5G ProSe UE-to-Network Relay and Remote UE need to be connected to the same CN PLMN.
-How the call is connected towards the PLMN is not defined in Stage 1, as long as emergency call capabilities are maintained during and after the emergency call in the same way as for a direct UE to network emergency call.
+How the call is connected towards the PLMN is not defined in Stage 1, as long as emergency session capabilities are maintained during and after the emergency session in the same way as for a direct UE to network emergency session.
 For network sharing, the UEs may be connected to different Core Networks.

 Q4: While a Relay UE is providing emergency connectivity services support for a Remote UE, if the Relay UE needs to make emergency access of its own, what if any requirements for the Relay UE to continue to provide emergency access to the Remote UE?
 SA2 assumes that a Relay UE may provide emergency service access to only one Remote UE at any time.